leonard-thong/SciAnnotate/README.md

 # brat rapid annotation tool (brat) #

-## Documentation ##
+## Quick start installation: standalone server ##

+First, please note the following:

+- The brat standalone server only is available in brat v1.3 and above.
+- The standalone server is experimental and should not be used for sensitive data or systems accessible from the internet.

-1) Run the installation script in “unprivileged” mode
+Run the installation script in “unprivileged” mode

     ./install.sh -u

-2) Start the standalone server
+Start the standalone server

     python standalone.py